christian-schlichtherle/fun-io/README.md

     + `inflate` inflates/deflates data using the ZIP compression.
     + `inverse` inverses a given transformation by buffering the entire data to a buffer, e.g. on the heap.
     + `rot` provides the (in)famous ROT transformation, e.g. [ROT13].
+  + It also provides the following `Source` functions:
+    + `resource` reads a resource from the class path.
+    + `stdin` reads the standard input.
+    + `stream` reads an arbitrary input stream without ever closing it.
+  + It also provides the following `Sink` functions:
+    + `stderr` writes to standard error.
+    + `stdout` writes to standard output.
+    + `stream` write to an arbitrary output stream without ever closing it.
-  + The `BIOS` class also provides the following `Store` functions:
+  + It also provides the following `Store` functions:
     + `file` stores data in a file, based on `java.io.File`.
     + `memory` stores data on the heap.
 This is primarily used for cloning objects or testing.
     + `path` stores data in a files or any other path, based on `java.nio.file.Path`.
     + `preferences` stores data in a preferences node using a given key.
     + `systemPreferences` stores data in a system preferences nodes representing a given class.
     + `userPreferences` stores data in a user preferences nodes representing a given class.
+  + It also provides the following `ArchiveFileStore` functions:
+    + `directory` provides access to a directory as if it were an archive file.
+    + `jar` provides access to JAR files.
+    + `zip` provides access to ZIP files.
-  + The `BIOS` class also provides the following utility functions:
+  + It also provides the following utility functions:
-    + `stream` encapsulates a given `InputStream` or `OutputStream` as a `Source` or `Sink` for interoperability with the rest of this API.
     + `copy` is a high performance algorithm for copying data from a `Source` to a `Sink`, including `Store`s.
+    + `clone` duplicates an object by serializing it to memory and decoding it again.
-+ `fun-io-commons-compress`: Depends on [Apache Commons Compress] to provide the following compression `Transformation` functions in the `CommonsCompress` class:
++ `fun-io-commons-compress`: Depends on [Apache Commons Compress] to provide transformations and archive file stores.
+  + The `CommonsCompress` class is a facade which provides the following `Transformation` functions:
     + `blockLZ4` compresses/decompresses data using the LZ4 block format.
     + `bzip2` compresses decompresses data using the BZIP2 format.
     + `deflate` deflates/inflates data using the ZIP compression.
     + `framedLZ4` compresses/decompresses data using the LZ4 frame format.
     + `framedSnappy` compresses/decompresses data using the Snappy frame format.
     + `gzip` compresses/decompresses data using the GZIP compression format.
     + `lzma` compresses/decompresses data using the LZMA compression format.
     + `lzma2` compresses/decompresses data using the LZMA2 compression format.
+  + It also provides the following `ArchiveFileStore` functions:
+    + `jar` provides access to JAR files.
+    + `zip` provides access to ZIP files.
++ `fun-io-delta` provides utility functions.
+  + The `Delta` class is a facade which provides the following utility functions:
+    + `diff` compares two archive files or directories to compute a delta archive file or directory or model.
+    + `patch` patches an archive file or directory with a delta archive file or directory.
-+ `fun-io-jackson`: Depends on [Jackson Databind] to provide the following `Codec` functions in the `Jackson` class:
++ `fun-io-jackson`: Depends on [Jackson Databind] to provide codecs.
+  + The `Jackson` class is a facade which provides the following `Codec` functions:
-  + `json` marshals/unmarshals objects to/from JSON using Jackson.
+    + `json` marshals/unmarshals objects to/from JSON using Jackson Databind.
-+ `fun-io-jaxb`: Depends on [JAXB] to provide the following `Codec` functions in the `JAXB` class:
++ `fun-io-jaxb`: Depends on [JAXB] to provide codecs.
+  + The `JAXB` class is a facade which provides the following `Codec` functions:
-  + `xml` marshals/unmarshals objects to/from XML using JAXB.
+    + `xml` marshals/unmarshals objects to/from XML using the JAXB reference implementation.
-+ `fun-io-xz`: Depends on [XZ for Java] to provide the following compression `Transformation` functions in the `XZ`
++ `fun-io-xz`: Depends on [XZ for Java] to provide transformations.
-  class:
+  + The `XZ` class is a facade which provides the following `Transformation` functions:
     + `lzma2` compresses/decompresses data using the LZMA2 compression format.
     + `xz` compresses/decompresses data using the XZ compression format.

 A typical Java application has a single dependency on `fun-io-bios`.
-Additional module dependencies may be added to the mix for their features.
+Additional module dependencies may be added to the mix to take advantage of their respective features.

-A typical Scala application has the same dependency/dependencies as a Java application plus an additional dependency on `fun-io-scala-api` to improve the accessibility of Fun I/O in Scala code.
+A typical Scala application has the same dependency/dependencies as a Java application plus an additional dependency on `fun-io-scala-api` to improve the users experience in Scala.

 [Apache Commons Compress]: https://commons.apache.org/proper/commons-compress/
 [Jackson Databind]: http://wiki.fasterxml.com/JacksonHome